SethHWeidman/odsc_east_2025_grpo_llama/README.md

   out of 100 answers right from the dataset.
 * After adding the LoRa adapters, and training them in Google Colab (including lots of tips on how to do this, see below), the model gets **92** out of 100 answers correct!

+## Statistical significance

+How do we know the fine-tuning process really did produce a model that "learned", as opposed to one that just did slightly better by chance?
+I'll briefly discuss how I arrived at the "73" and "92" numbers above and the tests I ran to determine if the difference was significant.

+The sample size of 100 comes from randomly sampling 20 cases from the test set, generating five answers for each one, and manually inspecting each answer to confirm whether it was correct (if the model outputted "$15" when the correct answer was "15", I counted it as correct).
+This leads to a small amount of ambiguity in the estimates, since in a small amount of cases (just one of the 100 answers observed) it was ambiguous whether the model's generated answer was correct.
+Even taking the more "conservative" case - counting a "borderline" answer from the pre-trained model as correct - fine-tuning does indeed result in a statistically signficant improvement in model performance (p-value of 0.0004).

+Furthermore, even considering a much more conservative test - one that treats these as just 20 observations, each one having a `float` value from 0.0 to 1.0 - produces a p-value of 0.0256.

+Since these 20 observations were chosen randomly from the test set I conclude that the fine-tuning process - despite only running through 800 examples, see "[Early stopping](#early-stopping)" below
+- did in fact make the model better at answering questions from the GSM8K dataset.
+See `stats_tests.py` for the details.

 ## Learnings related to getting the training to work